dotnet/tye/docs/reference/schema.md

 #### `image` (string)

 The name and optional tag of an image that can be run using Docker.

 Including `image` marks the service as a *container*:

 - It will pulled and run locally using Docker during development.
 - It will not be deployed during deployment.

+#### `dockerFile` (string)

+The Dockerfile to build from.
+Uses the name of the service as the name of the image.
+Only supported for `tye run` currently.

+#### `dockerFileContext` (string)

+Path to the Dockerfile Context to run docker build against.
+This is only used when `dockerFile` is specified as well.

 #### `executable` (string)